theshem/CodeIgniter-PBKDF2-Library/README.md

 ####Step 3:

-Check if the given password is exactly equal to passwoed is stored in database.
+Check if the given password is exactly equal to password stored in database.

 In the example below, it is assumed that concatenation of `salt` and `password` which called `hash` is used as user's password. the *encrypt* method select the `salt` automatically.